 What will the world become, once the pandemic passes?
+How will the property market be impacted?
 The truth is: no one knows for sure.
-But we can steer its course.